 Your style: You want to make your blog a place that you think is comfortable, visually appealing, and reflective of who you are.
-Some features and designs might look snazzy in the Showcase, but will end up sticking out to you since they don’t channel your personality.
+Some features and designs might look snazzy in the Showcase, but will feel wrong for you if they don’t channel your personality.

-Bear in mind that picking something that doesn’t speak to you will likely entail lots of tweaks to try and make it feel like “you.”
+Choosing something that doesn’t speak to you will likely entail lots of tweaks to try and make it feel like “you.”
 Set yourself up for success by picking a theme you’ll like looking at every day.
-(Or, if you’re like most of us, a dozen times a day.)

-Your content: If you have a rough idea what your subject matter will be you can further narrow down the world of available themes.
-If you love photography and know you’ll be posting images with most posts, you’ll want to consider photoblogging-friendly themes, where visuals take the front seat.
+Your content: If you know what your subject matter will be, you can further narrow the list of likely themes.
+If you love photography and know you’ll be posting images with most posts, you’ll want to consider photoblogging-friendly themes, where visuals get most of the attention.

-What if you’re not sure what your site will be, or you envision yourself posting a bit of this and a bit of that?
+What if you’re not sure what your site will feature, or you envision posting on a variety of topics?
 First, have no fear — that’s true for the vast majority of bloggers, especially when they start out.
-Second, the theme world is your oyster — there are plenty of themes that are well-suited for housing different types of posts, and we keep releasing new ones every week.
-Just take a look, and see what kinds of designs draw you in.
+Second, there are plenty of themes that are well-suited for different types of posts.
+(We release new themes regularly.)
+Take a look, and see which designs attract you.

-Your time and energy: All our themes are designed to be easy to work with, but some can handle more customizing and futzing than others.
+Your time and energy: Some themes can handle more customization than others.
 How much time and energy do you want to put into your theme, as opposed to the content you’d like to create?
-Be realistic about what you want to do.
+Be realistic about what you want to do and the time you can devote to customization.
 The last thing we want is for you to feel frustrated by your site — we want you to stick around and publish.

 Change your theme

 A few days (or weeks, or months) have gone by.
 You’ve seen a lot more other sites, and have been feeling more comfortable customizing yours.
-You may wonder if it might be time for a change.
-No worries: changing your theme couldn’t be easier.
+You may wonder if it might be time to change your theme.

 Take your blog mobile

 Many of your readers will not be reading your blog on a computer.
 They’ll be on phones and tablets of various sizes.
-Luckily, it’s easy to make sure that your blog looks great no matter the size of the screen.
+Luckily, you can make sure that visitors can read your content on screens of all sizes.